balcortex/100_days_code_web_development/README.md

 ## Day 058 - 2023/10/30

 Today I learned about the for loop and how to use it to loop over the items of an array.

+## Day 059 - 2023/10/31

+Today I learned how to loop over array items using the for ... of, and the for ... in loops.
+The first one iterates over values, while the last iterates over indices.